 $$$$ | 5 Star | Pool | Williamsburg

-While I would stay at the Hoxton in the cooler months, in the dead of summer I would choose the William Vale.
-Price is higher, but their pool is amazing!
+While I would stay at the Hoxton in the cooler months, I would choose the William Vale in the dead of summer.
+Of course, the price is higher, but their pool is fantastic!

-Brooklyn is notorious for its younger crowd of hipsters and artists which eventually attracts young Entrepreneurs.
-Williamsburg has almost completely kicked out the long-bearded hipsters that made it cool and been replaced by Wall Streeters that want to pretend their not bankers.
-Don’t translate that into being a negative thing – the entire area went from nice to wow that’s nice.
+Brooklyn is notorious for its younger crowd of hipsters and artists, which eventually attracts young entrepreneurs.
+Williamsburg has almost entirely kicked out the long-bearded hipsters that made it cool and replaced them with Wall Streeters who want to pretend they are not bankers.
+Don’t translate that into being a negative thing – the entire area went from nice to wow, that’s nice.

-You’ll find many nearby waterfronts spotted with beach volleyball courts, restaurants, bars, and running paths.
-Its a dream.
+Many nearby waterfronts are spotted with beach volleyball courts, restaurants, bars, and running paths.
+It’s a dream.